 This light rail line was funded entirely by RTD -- no tax increase and no federal dollars were necessary.
 This line was funded with an existing use tax, RTD’s capital reserve, and bonds issued by the District.

 There are three Park-n-Rides on the Central Corridor light rail line.
-The I-25 & Broadway Station Park-n-Ride provides 1,248 parking spaces, Broadway/Marketplace provides 221 spaces, and the 30th and Downing Station Park-n-Ride has 27 parking spaces.
+The I-25 & Broadway Station Park-n-Ride provides 1,308 parking spaces.
+Alameda Station Park-n-Ride opened in August 1996 with 302 spaces.
+Current redevelopment is occurring at this station that removes these 302 spaces.
+However, the developer is providing 100 spaces within the nearby development.
+The adjacent Broadway/Marketplace provides 221 spaces.
+The 30th and Downing Station Park-n-Ride has 27 parking spaces.

 - Provides the central connection of the planned regional light rail system

 - Removed approximately 430 bus trips/day from downtown city streets on opening day